nextflow-io/nextflow/docs/process.rst

 .. note::
   When using :ref:`DSL2 <dsl2-page>` Nextflow looks for the specified file name also in the ``templates`` directory located in the same folder where the module script is placed.
+See :ref:`module templates <module-templates>`.

 The template script can contain any piece of code that can be executed by the underlying system.
 For example::